 Williams publicist also told us the comedian hoped for his and his family's privacy to be respected during this difficult time.

-It was a mere 10 days prior to this that Robin, courageously now facing his demons, was on the Tonight Show lampooning and making fun of others in such similar circumstances.
+It was a mere 10 days prior to this that Robin, courageously now facing his demons, was on the tonight show lampooning and making fun of others in such similar circumstances.

-Uh Melissa in London, welcome to the EIB network.
+Melissa in London, welcome to the EIB network.

 Hello.

-Hey, Rat S Makaditas from London.
+Hey, Rach McAdidas from London.

 Thank you.